The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Discussion

 For the Kozai-Lidov mechanism to be effective for wide tertiaries at $a_{out}>10^3$\,AU, the most challenging part is its long Kozai-Lidov timescale.
 To have the Kozai-Lidov cycle timescale shorter than the relativistic precession timescale, the initial inner binary separation needs to be $a_{in,init}>3$\,AU for $a_{out}=10^3$\,AU, or $a_{in,init}>17$\,AU for $a_{out}=10^4$\,AU \citep{Fabrycky2007, Naoz2016}, assuming all component stars have 1\Msun\ and $e=0.5$ for both inner and outer orbits (note that $a_{out}$ does not change during the Kozai-Lidov cycle).
 In these cases, the Kozai-Lidov timescale is at most $3$\,Gyr, sufficient for stars with typical ages of several Gyr to go through a few Kozai-Lidov cycles to shrink the orbit by the tidal friction.
 Furthermore, observationally there is a lack of young close ($P_{in}<1$\,days) binaries at ages $\lesssim1$\,Gyr \citep{Hwang2020a}, which may be the orbital migration timescale of either magnetic braking \citep{Stepien1995} or the $\sim$Gyr Kozai-Lidov timescale.

 To have a pericenter distance two orders of magnitude smaller than the initial separations $a_{in,init}>3$\,AU so that the tidal effect can be effective, the maximum eccentricity during the Kozai-Lidov cycle needs to be $e_{max}>0.99$.
 For an isotropic tertiary orientation, only $\sim 2(1-e_{max})<2$\% of triple systems would reach this $e_{max}$ \citep{Munoz2016}.
 We can estimate how many initial triple systems are needed to explain the observed number of short-period binaries with wide tertiaries.
 The eclipsing binary fraction (including less edge-on ellipsoidal variables) at $P_{in}<1$\,days is $\sim0.4$\% \citep{Kirk2016}, and $\sim10$\% of eclipsing binaries (thus 0.04\% of the field stars) have wide tertiaries at $>10^3$\,AU (Fig.~\ref{fig:WCF-P}).
 Since only $<2$\% of the triples can reach $e_{max}>0.99$, we need a $>0.04\%\times50=2$\%\ triple fraction (fraction of triple systems among the field stars) with sufficiently large $a_{in,init}$.
-This triple fraction seems reasonable compared to the observed triple fraction of $8\pm1$\% in solar-type stars \citep{Raghavan2010,Tokovinin2014b}.
+The octupole Kozai-Lidov effect can further shorten the Kozai-Lidov timescale and boost the efficiency of orbital migration \citep{Naoz2014}.
+This 2\% triple fraction seems reasonable compared to the observed triple fraction of $8\pm1$\% in solar-type stars \citep{Raghavan2010,Tokovinin2014b}.
 Therefore, this simple estimate suggests that the observed triple fraction may be sufficient to form the close binaries at $P_{in}<1$\,days with wide tertiaries through the Kozai-Lidov mechanism where $a_{in,init}$ is sufficiently large.

 One difficulty for the Kozai-Lidov scenario to explain is that the wide tertiary excess is relatively flat with respect to tertiary separations (Fig.~\ref{fig:WCF-sep}).
 Even more puzzling, the wide tertiary excess of eclipsing binaries seems to peak around $10^4$\,AU, although a larger sample is needed to confirm the signal.
 In the Kozai-Lidov mechanism, the tertiary excess is expected to be higher at smaller tertiary separations where the Kozai-Lidov timescale is shorter and thus a wider range of $a_{in, init}$ can excite the Kozai-Lidov oscillation.